zhuyi-art/zhuyi-art.github.io/content/2024/2-Construct a state of mind No.01.md

 ### Info

 Left
+- Title: Construct a state of mind No.01
+- Year: 2024
+- Medium: Oil on canvas
+- Size: 100 x 80 cm

+Mid
 - Title: Construct a state of mind No.02
 - Year: 2024
 - Medium: Oil on canvas
 - Size: 100 x 80 cm

 Right
-- Title: Construct a state of mind No.01
+- Title: Construct a state of mind No.03
 - Year: 2024
 - Medium: Oil on canvas
 - Size: 100 x 80 cm